Frequently Asked Questions

 What is included in the price?

-Our prices include boat ride, crew, fishing equipment (except equipment for jigging), snorkeling equipment, bait & tackle, fishing license, bottled water & soft drinks, cooler with ice, cleaning & filleting, and all taxes and fees.
-Beer or snacks are not provided, but you are welcome to bring your own.
+All tours include boat & crew, trolling equipment, bait & tackle, fishing license, snorkeling equipment, bottled water & soft drinks, cooler with ice, cleaning & filleting, taxes & fees.
+Alcohol or snacks are not provided, but you are welcome to bring your own.
+Gratuities are not included, but much appreciated.
+The average tipping percentage in the Riviera Maya service industry ranges from 10 to 20%.

 Where do I meet my Captain?

-Departure is from 'Indigo Beach' off 14th Street in downtown Playa del Carmen, where our boats are moored (see map under Reservations).
+Departure is from 'Indigo Beach' off 14th Street in downtown Playa del Carmen, where our boat is moored (see map under Reservations).
 In our final confirmation we will send you complete instructions about where to meet exactly, depending whether you come down by taxi, car or walking.
 You can also find our location on Google Maps by entering 'Fishing with Ivan, Playa del Carmen, Mexico'.

 Do you offer pick up service?

-Due to local regulations (harbour master) we are not allowed to offer pick up service with our boats at the resorts.
-Our location to embark and desembark, is defined as the place where our boats are moored, on the beach off 14th Street in downtown Playa del Carmen.
+Due to local regulations (harbour master) we are not allowed to offer pick up service with our boat at the resorts.
+Our location to embark and desembark, is defined as the place where our boat is moored, on the beach off 14th Street in downtown Playa del Carmen.
 The easiest way to come down from your resort is by taxi.
 Most resorts offer taxi service 24/7.
 We recommend to check with the front desk or concierge upon arrival, and if necessary, to make arrangements for a taxi the day before your tour.

 How do we get on board?